katesharp370/Getting_young_people_involved_in_cyber/talk_outline.md

 - Get Involved in local schools and universities – offer to educate teachers on grade-level appropriate cyber security concepts; give a talk at a local university; use your company platform to donate resources or time to the areas that need it most.
 - Host a cyber competition or camp – it's not as hard as you may think to host a competition or camp.
 Hour of code, CTF’s, and TryHackMe challenges are all easy ways to get children excited about cyber and computers.
 - Mentor young people - mentorships are important for children, teens, and young adults.
 It gives students a role model to follow and ask questions to.
+  - 30% of respondents believe providing mentorship and support will help diversify the field (Isc2)
 - The take away: Invest in students now because they will become the next generation of employees, innovators, and security experts.